Our pasta e fagioli (pasta and beans) is an Italian dinner favorite with a mix of beans, ditalini pasta, and a rich tomato sauce.

 Tomatoes

-We add canned crushed tomatoes or diced tomatoes.
-We also add some tomato paste to boost the umami and flavor of the soup.
+We add canned crushed tomatoes, diced tomatoes, and tomato paste to boost the soup’s umami and flavor.

 Vegetable broth

 Vegetable broth helps us cook the pasta and create a tasty sauce.
-We prefer it to chicken broth.
-If you are on a low-sodium diet, feel free to use reduced-sodium vegetable broth.
+We prefer it to chicken broth and beef broth.
+If you are on a low-sodium diet, use reduced-sodium vegetable broth.

 Salt and pepper

-Add grated garlic, chopped sage, the rosemary sprig, bay leaves, tomato paste, and fry for 2 more minutes.
+Then, add grated garlic, chopped sage, rosemary sprig, bay leaves, tomato paste, and fry while stirring for two more minutes.

 Add drained and rinsed beans, vegetable broth, and canned tomatoes, and season with salt and black pepper.